VirtuosoResearch/Boosting-multitask-learning-on-graphs/README.md

     --task_set_name sample_youtube --save_name sample_youtube
 ```

-After sampling, we estimate the task affinities from the results and conduct clustering on task affinities to obtain task groups.
-We show a script to cluster tasks under `./notebooks/run_task_grouping.py`.
+Lastly, we conduct clustering on task affinity scores and generate task indexes of each task group.
+See an example to generate task groupings in `/notebooks/run_task_grouping.py`.

 <br/>